 For more details, see Define and assign a default category.

 Until you update the Access granted value of the existing manual tests, the tests will continue to be visible to all users.
 Until that point, new data access categories will also be assigned automatically to the tests.

 This section includes data access control limitations:

-Data access control categories cannot be deleted but can be edited.
+Data access control categories can be edited but not deleted.